p12h4/DF-Guide/Bedrock/Guide.md

 ### 0.12.1: (Android Exclusive Version)
 - Placing sponge underwater won't make it absorb any water

-- renaming any item in an anvil adds an anvil use, increasing its cost with each renaming
+- Renaming any item in an anvil adds an anvil use, increasing its cost with each renaming

+- Blowing up a chest with enchanted books inside will remove the data of the enchanted books, leaving behind plain Enchanted Books with no enchantments
 <br>